ibpdas/ibpdas/readme.md

 ---

-# 🌍 What I care about
+# What I care about

 - improving how organisations understand and use data
 - designing realistic and context aware data strategies
 - enabling responsible and transparent AI adoption
 - building confidence in evidence, experimentation and learning
 - solving practical public sector problems with clarity and simplicity

-I use small prototypes to explore possibilities and inform better decisions.

 ---